How to Unlock the Visionary Leadership Style (12 Key Characteristics)

 How to Embody a Visionary Leadership Style

-Although this visionary leadership style may come more naturally to some, it’s still just a style of leading.
+Although this visionary leadership style may come more naturally to some, it remains just a style of leadership.
 That is, it’s a set pattern of behavior that anyone can adopt.

 This means that everyone can access this powerful style of leadership.